Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Get a medical alert system for the house.
 Simply installing and using a medical alert system can really help older adults reduce the risk of injury.
 Many Medicaid programs cover some or all of these costs.

 Install smart home safety systems.
-Adding a smart home security system, like those provided by our home safety partner Frontpoint can help seniors feel safe.
+Adding a smart home security system, like those provided by our home safety partner ADT can help seniors feel safe.
 These systems alert first responders when connected fire and smoke detectors sense trouble.
-They also offer a wearable Panic Pendant for health-related emergencies.

 Install fire extinguishers.
 Mount fire extinguishers on every floor in a clearly-visible place.